Tamancha Jan

 Gulzar Begum, also known as Tamancha Jan (Urdu: تمانچا جان; born 1918) was a Pakistani folk singer.
 She was known as The Singing Siren and The Nightingale of Lahore.
-She was a popular playback singer of 1930s and 1940s in Cinema of India.
+She was a popular playback singer of the 1930s and 1940s in the Indian cinema.

 Early life

 Gulzar was born in 1918 in a family of musicians in Heera Mandi at Lahore, British India.
-She was the daughter of Sardar Begum a famous singer of her time.
-She started learning ghazal at the age of seven and was trained by Ustad Fida Hussain.
+She was the daughter of Sardar Begum, a famous singer of her time.
+She started learning ghazal singing at the age of seven and was trained by Ustad Fida Hussain.
 Later she changed her name from Gulzar to Tamancha Jan after several years of training in music.
 She opened her own music salon and would play riyaz but would also practice her music lessons.

 Gulzar's older brother Umar Hayat was a Chaudhary of Bazaar Heera Mandi during the 1940s.
 In the 1930s Ghulam Haider was looking for new singers and he was fascinated by Punjabi folk songs then he heard about Tamancha Jan and he was impressed by her fame so he invited her for an audition at Radio Lahore Station which she accepted.
 After she auditioned he liked her deep voice so she recorded her first microphone song and was credited as Miss Tamancha Jan.

 Career

 In 1929, she made her debut as a child actress in Abdur Rashid Kardar's silent film Husn Ka Daku (1929) as Gulzar also called Mysterious Eagle which was the first production of United Players Corporation and later in 1931 she acted again in A. R. Kardar's film Khooni Katar also called Golden Dagger.

 In 1935 she did her first playback singing in the Punjabi film Shela Alias Pind Di Kurri and she sang the song Jagga Jamimiya Tay Milan which was a hit song played frequently in Punjab.
 She also sang the song Lung a Jaa Patan Chanahn which was originally sung by Noor Jehan in the film Shela Alias Pind Di Kurri but it was not released on gramophone record.
 She used to work for Jenophone Records then she also worked for some other companies including Columbia at Anarkali in Lahore and she also used to sing ghazals at Radio Lahore.

-In 1937 she along with Shamshad Begum, Zeenat Begum, Umrao Zia Begum and Surinder Kaur sang a song on Radio Lahore on December 16 which was written in a text story by Kartar Singh Duggal.
+In 1937 she along with Shamshad Begum, Zeenat Begum, Umrao Zia Begum and Surinder Kaur sang a song on Radio Lahore on 16 December which was written in a text story by Kartar Singh Duggal.
 In the 1930s she regularly performed songs on at All India Radio.

 Then the following year she worked for Dalsukh M. Pancholi and the studios released its first Punjabi film it was written by Wali Sahib which was directed by Barkat Mehra and produced by Dalsukh M. Pancholi.
 The film's music was composed by Ghulam Haider and she sang the song Ghook Meri Qismat So Geyi Zaroor Oye.
 The film was shown at Lahore's Upper Mall.
 The film was a super hit at the box office and her song became popular.